zeoseven/minmini/docs/src/en/docs/config/index.md

 ## html.minifyCSS

-如果为 false ，则不压缩 .html 和 .htm 文件中 style 标签中的 CSS 代码以及 style="" 中的内联样式。
+If false, the CSS code in the style tag in the .html and .htm files and the inline styles in style="" are not compressed.

 `Boolean` `config.html.minifyCSS || true`